neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/animals-in-motion.md

 ```
 ![]()

-### Core workshop (Monday - Wednesday)
+### Core workshop

-We will cover the following topics during the first three days:
+We will cover the following topics from **Monday to Wednesday**:

 * **Introduction:** a big-picture overview of analysis workflows and tools for animal behaviour.
-* **Deep learning for computer vision:** a primer covering the key concepts and technologies that underpin most markerless tracking approaches.
+* **Deep learning for computer vision:** a primer on the key concepts and technologies that underpin most markerless tracking approaches.
-* **Pose estimation and tracking:** a practical tutorial on using [SLEAP](https://sleap.ai/), a popular software library for animal pose estimation and tracking.
+* **Pose estimation and tracking:** a practical tutorial of [SLEAP](https://sleap.ai/)—a popular software library for animal pose estimation and tracking.
+You will learn how to annotate video frames, train deep learning models, and generate motion tracks from new videos.
-* **Analysing motion tracks:** use [movement](https://movement.neuroinformatics.dev), a Python package we develop, to clean, visualise, and analyse motion tracks output by [SLEAP](https://sleap.ai/), [DeepLabCut](https://deeplabcut.org/), and similar tools.
+* **Motion track analysis:** a hands-on tutorial of [movement](https://movement.neuroinformatics.dev)—a Python package for cleaning, visualising, and analysing motion tracks output by [SLEAP](https://sleap.ai/), [DeepLabCut](https://deeplabcut.org/) and similar tools.
 This part includes coding exercises and case studies on applying motion quantification to real-world scientific questions.
-* **Behaviour segmentation:** a primer on decomposing continuous motion into discrete behaviours, followed by a hands-on tutorial of a supervised behaviour segmentation tool.
+* **Behaviour segmentation:** a primer on decomposing continuous motion into discrete behaviours, followed by a practical tutorial of a supervised behaviour segmentation tool.

-### Collaboration days (Thursday - Friday)
+### Collaboration days

-The final two days are dedicated to collaboration.
+The final two days—**Thursday and Friday**—are dedicated to collaboration.
 We will join forces with participants from the **Large Array Data** track to work together on participant-led projects.

 * **Skill building:** we'll start with a practical workshop on **Git and GitHub** to equip everyone with the necessary skills for collaborative coding.
 * **Project-based work:** participants will self-organize into small teams to tackle projects hands-on. **Coding is not a requirement**; any idea that benefits from collaboration with other attendees is welcome.
 Potential project ideas include, but are not limited to:
-    * **Apply a tool:** use any learned software to analyze a new dataset (your own or a public one).
+    * *Apply a tool:* use any learned software to analyze a new dataset (your own or a public one).
-    * **Give feedback:** raise issues, suggest features, or improve documentation for relevant open-source tools.
+    * *Give feedback:* report bugs and suggest features by raising issues on relevant open-source tools.
-    * **Make a contribution:** submit a pull request to an open-source repository (support will be provided).
+    * *Make a contribution:* submit a pull request to an open-source repository (support will be provided).
-    * **Collaborative writing:** draft a white paper, blog post, or documentation together.
+    * *Collaborative writing:* draft a white paper, blog post, or documentation together.
-    * **Prototype an idea:** test a cool new analysis or method on real-world data.
+    * *Prototype an idea:* test a cool new analysis or method on real-world data.
 * **Presentation:** you will have the opportunity to report your team's progress on the final afternoon.